 • Where applicable, an IRB/IACUC approval letter must be received before a check is distributed.

 • Applicants will be notified by mid-June with funds distributed as above requirements are met.

 • Funds must be expended and scope of proposal completed within one year if the grant approval.
 They cannot be passed over/extended to another PI to finish the project.

 • Funds not used will be returned to ISPB.

-Grantees are expected to recognize the Illinois Society for the Prevention of Blindness in all posters, publications or presentations related to the research.
+Grantees are expected to recognize the Illinois Society for the Prevention of Blindness in all posters, publications, presentations and social media related to the research.
 A copy of the poster, publication or presentation agenda should be included with the mid-year or final report.